Cecil Terence Ingold: Service to scientific and educational bodies

-In the University of London Professor Ingold was Dean of the Faculty of Science (1956–60), Chairman of the University Entrance and School's Examination Council (1958–64), Deputy Vice-Chancellor (1966–68), and Chairman of the Academic Council (1969–72).
+In the University of London, Ingold was Dean of the Faculty of Science (1956–60), Chairman of the University Entrance and School's Examination Council (1958–64), Deputy Vice-Chancellor (1966–68), and Chairman of the Academic Council (1969–72).
 He served as Vice-Master of Birkbeck College from 1965 to 1970.
 He was a member of the Inter-Universities' Council for Higher Education Overseas, and its vice-chairman 1969–74.
 He made special efforts towards the development of the University of Botswana, Lesotho and Swaziland.
 He assisted in setting up the New University of Ulster (Coleraine) and the University of Kent (Canterbury).

-Having served on the Council of the Linnean Society from 1955 to 1957, Professor Ingold was its Botanical Secretary from 1962 to 1997, was Vice-President in 1954–55 and 1965–66, and was a gold medallist in 1983.
+Having served on the Council of the Linnean Society from 1955 to 1957, Ingold was its Botanical Secretary from 1962 to 1997, was Vice-President in 1954–55 and 1965–66, and was a gold medallist in 1983.
 He was twice President of the British Mycological Society (1953 and 1971), and was President of the First International Congress of Mycology at Exeter in 1971.
 He was also Chairman of the Council of the Freshwater Biological Association 1965–74.
 He continued to work on fungi for thirty years after his retirement.
 By 1985, at the age of 80, he had produced 174 scientific publications; and approximately 100 appeared after that date.

 His daughter is Patsy Healey and son is the noted anthropologist Tim Ingold.

 Contribution to mycology

-Terence Ingold is best known for his pioneering studies into the mechanism of spore discharge; his textbook The Biology of Fungi (which ran to five editions between 1961 and 1984), and for his discovery of an entirely new group of fungi – the aquatic hyphomycetes – of which more than 300 species are now recognised.
+Terence Ingold is best known for his pioneering studies into the mechanism of spore discharge; his textbook The Biology of Fungi (which ran to five editions between 1961 and 1984), and for his discovery of an entirely new group of fungi – the aquatic hyphomycetes – of which more than 600 species are now recognised.